Čezeta

-The Čezeta is a motor scooter originally manufactured from 1957 to 1964 in the Czechoslovak Socialist Republic, (now the Czech Republic), by the Česká zbrojovka Strakonice (ČZ) company, which manufactured motorcycles from 1935 to 1997.
+The Čezeta is a motor scooter originally manufactured from 1957 to 1964 in Czechoslovakia and then in the Czech Republic by the Česká zbrojovka Strakonice (ČZ) company, which manufactured motorcycles from 1935 to 1997.

 Production resumed in 2017 with the introduction of a limited-edition electric-powered Type 506.

 Types 501, 502 and 505

 The original design of the Čezeta is unique amongst scooters.
 It is unusually long for a two-wheeled vehicle at 2 m and has a distinctive torpedo-shaped body with full-length running boards and a long seat that lifted to reveal a substantial luggage compartment, using space that in most scooters is occupied by the fuel tank.
 This made the Čezeta ideal for two people and popular with young Czechs and their lovers.
 The front mudguard is fixed to the body and fully streamlined into the leg shields.
 The fuel tank is positioned above the front wheel, with the headlight fitted into a recess and a luggage rack on the flat top surface.

-The scooter was originally powered by the 175 cc ČZ two-stroke single-cylinder motorcycle engine, giving a top speed of 89 km/h and fuel economy of 3.2 litres/100km.
+The scooter was originally powered by the 175 cc ČZ two-stroke single-cylinder motorcycle engine, giving a top speed of 89 km/h and fuel economy of 3.2 litres/100 km.
 The engine was modified for the enclosed scooter by having a drive pulley on the crankshaft driving a fan by means of a Vee belt.
 There were four foot-operated gears.

 The original petrol versions were given type numbers that indicate their features.
 The first production started with Type 501, then with advancements like a starter motor the Type 502 was later released.
 The 501 model, built from 1957 to 1959, had the rear wheel supported on one side only and suspended by a rubber block.
 The later 502 model had a full fork with motorcycle shock absorbers.
 These types contain sub-types to further indicate their features, for example Type 502/00 is a 12V model with electric starter, and a Type 502/01 is a 6V model with foot-crank starting.

 A three-wheeled utility version, the Type 505 (or 'rickshaw'), was built starting in 1960.
 This vehicle used mechanical components and front bodywork from the 502.

 A popular sidecar was also produced, though in limited numbers – approximately 900 in total – by Drupol in Stiřín near Prague.
 This was sold as the 'Druzeta', the name coming as a combination of the two companies' names.